haduart/flycouchdb/README.md

 ### Works on

-Windows, Mac OSX, Linux, Java and Android
+Windows, Mac OSX, Linux, Java or even as a deployable war inside JBoss/Wildfly, Tomcat, Jetty.

 ## Usage